wp-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 1.0.58 =
+* Prevents that the script tags in the forms are modified by the wpautop function of WordPress.

 = 1.0.57 =
 * Improves the behavior of dependencies.
 Excluding fields like: section breaks and page breaks from dependencies.
 * Modifies the styles in the predefined layouts.